Child Custody and Child-Related Issues

 - A parent's capacity to determine and consider the needs of the children rather than the parent's desires

-- How long the child has lived in a stable, satisfactory environment and the desirability of maintaining continuity
+- How long has the child lived in a stable, satisfactory environment and the desirability to maintain continuity

 - Each parent's physical and mental health

 - Any history of domestic violence in a home

 In evaluating and identifying our client's strengths in these areas, our family law attorneys help our clients focus on the importance of these factors and abilities.

 Parenting Plans and Time-Sharing Schedules

 Courts require that parents enter written parenting plans in divorce and paternity cases.
 The written plans must include the following:

 - A detailed description of how the parents will share responsibility for daily tasks associated with the children's upbringing